• Home

 • unwilling to walk or pick feet up, shifting weight from foot to foot ("paddling"), strong digital pulse, slightly increased heart and respiration rate, likely still eating, to

-• total refusal to move or pick up feet, lying down a lot, heart rate may be over 80 bpm, respiration rate may be over 60 breaths/min, sweating, muscles rock hard, CK & AST may be slightly raised.
-Temperature usually normal unless SIRS laminitis ( guard against dehydration and impaction colic in a horse in severe pain which is not eating & drinking).
+• total refusal to move or pick up feet, lying down a lot, heart rate may be over 80 bpm, respiration rate may be over 60 breaths/min, sweating, muscles hard, CK & AST may be slightly raised.
+Temperature usually normal unless raised by the primary illness leading to sepsis related laminitis (SRL).

 NB changes in stance are often noticed but the stance depends on the damage and the feet affected (any or all feet can be affected), and can include: